wireservice/csvkit/docs/scripts/csvsql.rst

     optional arguments:
       -h, --help            show this help message and exit -i {firebird,mssql,mysql,oracle,postgresql,sqlite,sybase,crate}, --dialect {firebird,mssql,mysql,oracle,postgresql,sqlite,sybase,crate}
                             Dialect of SQL to generate.
-Only valid when --db is not specified.
+Cannot be used with --db.
       --db CONNECTION_STRING
-                            If present, a sqlalchemy connection string to use to directly execute generated SQL on a database.
+                            If present, a SQLAlchemy connection string to use to directly execute generated SQL on a database.
       --query QUERY         Execute one or more SQL queries delimited by ";" and output the result of the last query as CSV.
 QUERY may be a filename.
-      --insert              In addition to creating the table, also insert the data into the table.
-Only valid when --db is specified.
+      --insert              Insert the data into the table.
+Requires --db.
       --prefix PREFIX       Add an expression following the INSERT keyword, like OR IGNORE or OR REPLACE.
+      --before-insert BEFORE_INSERT
+                            Execute SQL before the INSERT command.
+Requires --insert.
+      --after-insert AFTER_INSERT
+                            Execute SQL after the INSERT command.
+Requires --insert.
       --tables TABLE_NAMES  A comma-separated list of names of tables to be created.
 By default, the tables will be named after the filenames without extensions or "stdin".